stormasm/python-examples/pandas/Readme.md

 ##### concat.py

+This shows what the data looks like in a dataframe coming out of the test files

+##### selectbuild.py

+This is the file that processes the dicts and dataframes and generates a final dataframe that is the product of all of this work.

+##### ex00.py

+This shows a simple example of what the final dict should look like and then how the dataframe takes it in and outputs our final solution

+##### ex01.py

+This example takes as input our intermediate dict file called begin and transforms it into a dict called end which gets passed into the dataframe

-Assumes files are located in:
+#### Assumes files are located in:

-##### dictaryfileread.py is used by concat.py

-dictaryfileread.py is used by concat.py
+dictaryfileread.py which is used by concat.py

 ### Data Model